mbianchidev/engineering-interviews/README.md

 - What’s a hook?
 Make an example of its use.
 - What’s a submodule and when should it be used?
 - How can I rollback the last commit I made on my local branch?
-- Rebase vs merge, explain the difference
+- Rebase vs merge, explain the difference and when to use one or the other

 ## GitHub/GitLab

 - What’s CI/CD?
 - Have you ever used GitHub actions?
 How does it work?
 - Have you ever used GitLab?
-Does it offer something different from GitHub?
+How does it differ from GitHub?

 ## Networking